flapjax/FlapJack-Cogs/README.md

 ## Contact Me

-Contact me on discord [**FlapJack#5505**] with any questions or suggestions.
-Collaboration is awesome!
+For technical support, visit #support_flapjack-cogs in the [3rd Party Cog Support Server](https://discord.gg/GET4DVk).
+You may also contact me on discord [**FlapJack#5505**] with any suggestions or collaboration opportunities.
 Don't hesitate to suggest new features, or code them yourself!

 ## Credits